 Is anyone as relieved as me to return to routine after the holidays?
 Maybe a boring routine, but mentally and physically my body begs it.
-Don’t get me wrong, I adore each holiday and the special foods and excitement that follow.
-I love hanging out with family and am blessed to be surrounded by truly … Continue reading Back to Real Food
+Don’t get me wrong, I adore holidays and the special foods and excitement that follow.
+I love hanging out with family and am blessed to be surrounded by truly good … Continue reading Back to Real Food

 In September I joined a gym.
 Even though that sounds trite (because who doesn’t belong to a gym nowadays?), it’s significant for me.
 For the last 10 years I’ve worked as an exercise instructor, which means free memberships wherever I teach.
-I could only manage part time, teaching at most 4 classes a week because I … Continue reading Exercise: How Intense is Enough?
+I could only manage part-time, teaching at most four classes a week because I … Continue reading Exercise: How Intense is Enough?

 Throughout my childhood, my Dad was very active in the Chinese community in Rhode Island.
 He was one of the founders of the Rhode Island Association of Chinese Americans, at the time a small but close-knit community group that worked to promote local Chinese businesses and the integration of Chinese immigrants newly arriving in the state. … Continue reading A Healthy Spin on a Chinese Takeout Favorite